Congratulations on your continued progress in your music education!

 9. Are there opportunities outside of the school day for me to get more involved in the band program?

 Yes, we have the Marching Warriors that practice and perform from the beginning of August through the middle of October.
-Marching Band rehearses two days a week outside of school and has performances at football games as well as marching band competitions.
+Marching Band rehearses two days a week outside of school and has performances at football games.
 We also have a pit orchestra that performs for our musical every year and a pep band that plays at home basketball games.